 As part of a project designed to sow ideas, grow inspiration and cultivate futures, 300 London schools are growing their own picnic this summer and their reward could be a £500 voucher from GardenSite.

 Container grown shrubs can be planted throughout most of the year.
-The choice is huge and, for Nathan James Dodd, Lavatera is a particular favourite.
+The choice is huge and, for David Hall, the Lavatera is a particular favourite.

-Lavatera Olbia Rosea produces masses of flowers from July to September, or when finally cut down by the first severe frost.
+When summer is here, the days are long, and contrary to some people's beliefs it is still a good time for planting container grown shrubs.
+And there are none better than Lavatera Olbia Rosea.
+It produces masses of flowers from July to September, or when finally cut down by the first severe frost.
 This plant was introduced into Britain from its native western Mediterranean homeland and is commonly known as the tree mallow.

 Choose a sunny site that is well drained with light sandy soil, though they will tolerate some shade if necessary.
 Lavatera is an ideal plant for covering up bare fence boards or the side of a shed as it will quickly reach six feet in height by four foot wide.
 Before planting water well and then remove the container and plant with some humus and a handful of bone meal.